Welcome To The Cultural Center Of DuPage County To Engage, Enlighten & Entertain

 The MAC Venues

 Performing and visual arts are ever-changing, and our fresh new look reflects that combining modern appeal with timeless sophistication in a comfortable and inviting environment.
-Along with updating our current theatres and performance halls, we have also added exciting new spaces including the brand-new Cleve Carney Art Gallery and Lakeside Pavilion.
+Along with updating our current theatres and performance halls, we have also added exciting new spaces including the brand-new Cleve Carney Museum of Art and Lakeside Pavilion.
 Both enhance our beautiful setting and allow us to bring exceptional cultural opportunities to our community.

 - The Belushi Performance Hall boasts 780 seats, each with a spectacular view of the stage.
 Learn more.